barkprotocol/baas-platform/README.md

 ## Key Features

+- **Blinkboard(s) Interface**: Dashboard and user interface
  - **Solana Blinks**: Create, send, and receive Solana blinks for seamless transactions and interactions to enhance user experience.
  - **Blink Transactions**: Streamlined transaction processes to enhance user experience.
  - **Commerce**: Built-in support for gift, donation, and crowdfunding functionalities.
  - **User & Asset Management**: Efficient management of SPL tokens, including BARK, minting, transferring, and burning.
  - **Staking Mechanisms**: Allow users to stake NFTs and tokens and earn rewards.
  - **NFT Minting**: Easy creation and management of compressed NFTs (CNFT) on the Solana blockchain.
  - **NFT Marketplace**: A dedicated marketplace for users to trade and manage their NFTs.
  - **Social Finance**: Tools for community engagement, fundraising, and collaborative financial projects.
  - **Web3 Payments**: Solana Pay and QR-code payments integrations
  - **Wallet Management**: Simplified wallet connections for users with support for popular Solana wallets.
  - **Solana login features**: Secure and efficient user authentication using Solana wallets, enabling a seamless login experience for decentralized applications.
  - **Governance**: The BARK Governance DAO (Decentralized Autonomous Organization) is a pivotal part of the BARK Protocol ecosystem, empowering BARK token holders to participate in the governance of the platform.

-## Blinkboard Packages
+## Blinkboard & Pricing Packages

+"Get Started" page for the BARK Protocol platform.
+It includes all the functionality described in the original code, with forms for creating Blinks, processing donations, making payments, minting NFTs, starting crowdfunding campaigns, sending gifts, and setting up merchant accounts.
+The component uses various UI components from a custom UI library and includes form handling, API calls (mocked), and state management.

-- Basic
+- 1. Basic (current): Free
+- 2. Starter
-- Pro
+- 3. Pro
-- Enterprice
+- 4. Enterprice

 ### UI/UX Actions & Blinks